openspim/openspim.github.io/x-openspim_alignment.md

 Mount the lenses of the first telescope system as shown in Figure 6 (without the cylindrical lens) and make sure that the distance between them roughly equals the sum of their focal length (e.g., 19 mm and 75 mm means that the distance between the two lenses should be 94 mm).
 Note that by placing the telescopic lenses, the beam has significantly expanded.
 Follow the enlarged beam starting behind the telescopic lenses (a piece of lens cleaning tissue will do) and check if the beam retains the same diameter along the rails until it hits the corner mirror.
 At this point it may be a good idea to verify whether the insertion of the telescopic lenses did not severely alter the alignment of the laser beam.
 This can be checked by placing an alignment disk at the end of the rail.
 Such misalignment are common and can be avoided by ensuring that the telescopic lenses are tightly assembled and that the lens mounts face the illumination axis without any tilt.
 One might need to make minor adjustments using the screws of the kinematic mounts to correct for small deviations of the beam caused by the inserted lenses.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure6.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure6.png"></a>
-<figcaption> Figure 6 - Successful beam alignment along all rails for one out of two illumination sides.
+<figcaption> Figure 6 - The beam is aligned along all rails for the first illumination sides.
 </figcaption>
 </figure>